Connect with us

 6. Collar Roof

-A collar roof is similar to a couple close roof only that it uses a collar tie instead of a horizontal beam.
+A collar roof is similar to a couple-close roof only that it uses a collar tie instead of a horizontal beam.

 A collar tie is a horizontal bar nailed to the rafters above the legs of the rafters – almost in the middle.
 They should not be fitted more than a third or half of the rise of the roof from the wall plate.

-Collar ties are used in roofs with extended spans to prevent the rafters from sagging due to excessive weight of the roof covering.
+Collar ties are used in roofs with extended spans to prevent the rafters from sagging due to the excessive weight of the roof covering.

 Collar roofs are used in situations where the clear span measures between 4.4-5 metres.